What to Wear to The Races for Women

 Now that race-day dress codes are more relaxed, not every visit to the races requires a formal outfit.
 Wearing a statement blazer or top with jeans and classic, pared-back accessories will make you feel like you've made an effort without getting too dressed up.

-If you're going to be watching the races from one of the more relaxed areas at the racecourse, with little or no shelter from the elements, we suggest that you veer towards choosing comfortable, practical, weather-appropriate clothing and footwear.
+If you're going to be watching the races from one of the more relaxed areas at the racecourse, with little or no shelter from the elements, we suggest that you veer towards choosing comfortable, practical, weather-appropriate clothing and shoes.
 Checking the weather beforehand is key and having a trench coat, hat and sunscreen to hand are a good idea.

-Published 6.9.2025
+Published 27/02/2026

 Related Stories